php-ru/symfony-docs-ru/controller/soap_web_service.rst

 How to Create a SOAP Web Service in a Symfony Controller
 ========================================================

-Setting up a controller to act as a SOAP server is simple with a couple tools.
-You must, of course, have the `PHP SOAP`_ extension installed.
+Setting up a controller to act as a SOAP server is aided by a couple tools.
+Those tools expect you to have the `PHP SOAP`_ extension installed.
 As the PHP SOAP extension cannot currently generate a WSDL, you must either create one from scratch or use a 3rd party generator.